 Monitoring a large network can mean dealing with a vast amount of data points.
 To handle all this data, some companies have turned to machine learning.
 This is part of a trend toward using the power of computing to analysis the growing volume of information in every field.

 In a presentation for the 4th Annual International Cyber Security Conference 2014 at Tel Aviv University, Professor Irad Ben-Gal spoke on “Anomaly Detection by Machine Learning Tools”.
 He told how some researchers are even using design formatting and colors to identify suspicious websites.
 The same machine learning techniques can be applied to protocol anomaly detection.
 Expect to see more of this in the coming days.

-Protocol anomaly detection is an integral part of today’s intrusion detection systems.
+Protocol anomaly detection is an integral part of today’s intrusion detection systems and also part of Total Uptime’s Web Application and API Protection service (WAAP).
 It goes beyond the simple rule-setting of earlier IDS implementations.
 The new approach looks for abnormal trends and unusual activity.
 Spectral analysis that is already being used in scientific fields such as physics or astronomy can also be applied to network traffic.
 Finding protocol anomalies will unmask intruders that might have gone undetected otherwise.
 The practice of network analysis will continue to develop along with machine learning methods.
 In the world of cyberspace, it pays to see the dark figures in front of you before it’s too late.